v-rajagt/IntuneDocs/intune/configuration/device-features-configure.md

 In Intune, use these settings to configure an SSO ap extension created by your organization, identity provider, or Apple.
 The SSO app extension handles authentication for your users.
 These settings configure redirect-type and credential-type SSO app extensions.

 - The redirect-type is designed for modern authentication protocols like OAuth and SAML2.
 - The credential-type is designed for challenge-and-response authentication flows.
 You can choose between a Kerberos-specific credential extension provided by Apple and a generic credential extension.

 For a list of the settings you can configure in Intune, see [iOS SSO app extension](ios-device-features-settings.md#single-sign-on-app-extension) and [macOS SSO app extension](macos-device-features-settings.md#single-sign-on-app-extension).

 For more information on developing an SSO app extension, watch [Extensible Enterprise SSO](https://developer.apple.com/videos/play/tech-talks/301) on Apple’s web site.
+To read Apple’s description of the feature, visit [Single Sign-On Extensions payload settings](https://support.apple.com/guide/mdm/single-sign-on-extensions-mdmfd9cdf845/web).

 > [!NOTE]
 > The **Single sign-on app extension** feature is different than the **Single sign-on** feature:
 >
-> - The **Single sign-on app extension** settings apply to iPadOS 13.0 (and newer) and iOS 13.0 (and newer). **Single sign-on** settings apply to iPadOS 13.0 (and newer) and iOS 7.0 and newer.
+> - The **Single sign-on app extension** settings apply to iPadOS 13.0 (and newer), iOS 13.0 (and newer), and macOS 10.15 (and newer). **Single sign-on** settings apply to iPadOS 13.0 (and newer) and iOS 7.0 and newer.
 >
 > - The **Single sign-on app extension** settings define extensions for use by identity providers or organizations to deliver a seamless enterprise sign-on experience.
 The **Single sign-on** settings define Kerberos account information for when users access servers or apps.
 >